designrl/designrl.github.io/draft.md

 </div>

 Keeping the head payload constant, and also keeping the density of materials and the configuration of the motor joints the same as the original environment, we only allow the lengths and widths for each of the 4 leg parts to be learnable, subject to the same range limit of $\pm$ 75\% of the original design.
 In the original environment, the agent learns a policy that is reminiscent of a joyful skip across the terrain, achieving an average score of 347.
 In the learned version, the agent's policy is to hop across the terrain using its legs as a pair of springs, achieving a higher average score of 359.

+In our experiments, all agents were implemented using 3 layer fully-connected networks with $\tanh$ activations.
+The agent in *RoboschoolAnt-v1* has 28 inputs and 8 outputs, all bounded between $-1$ and $+1$, with hidden layers of 64 and 32 units.
+The agents in *BipedalWalker-v2* and *BipedalWalkerHardcore-v2* has 24 inputs and 4 outputs all bounded between $-1$ and $+1$, with 2 hidden layers of 40 units each.

+Our population-based training experiments were conducted on 96-CPU core machines.
+Following the approach described in <dt-cite key="stablees"></dt-cite>, we used a population size of 192, and had each agent perform the task 16 times with different initial random seeds.
+The agent's reward signal used by the policy gradient method is the average reward of the 16 rollouts.
+The most challenging BipedalWalkerHardcore agents were trained for 10000 generations, while the easier BipedalWalker and Ant agents were trained for 5000 and 3000 generations respectively.
+As done in <dt-cite key="stablees"></dt-cite>, we save the parameters of the agent that achieves the best average cumulative reward during its entire training history.

 ### Joint learning of body design facilitates policy learning